Manual Installation Guide

 Choose A Mod List

-Browse the catalogue of mod lists and pick one that sounds good to you.
+Browse the catalog of mod lists and pick one that sounds good to you.
 Although many mods depend on something else to function properly, the majority of mods in most lists can be skipped or swapped for an alternate if desired.
 Please note that the larger mod lists do take quite a bit more time and effort to set up properly and are generally not recommended for first-time players of Morrowind.
-Check out Just Good Morrowind or I Heart Vanilla for a much faster and more vanilla-friendly experience.
+Check out I Heart Vanilla, Just Good Morrowind, or Graphics Overhaul for a more vanilla-friendly experience.

 Below is a list of the main mod lists and their descriptions: